 The Sentry MCP server is Sentry’s official tool for connecting AI coding agents to your error tracking data.
 Instead of switching to the Sentry dashboard, copying stack traces, and pasting them back into your editor, your agent can pull issue details, search events, and even invoke Sentry’s AI (Seer) for root cause analysis — all from your IDE.

 It’s first-party.
 Sentry builds and maintains it at getsentry/sentry-mcp.
-With 579 GitHub stars and ~17,800 weekly npm downloads, it has real adoption.
+With 645 GitHub stars, 103 forks, 963 commits, and ~2.1K weekly PulseMCP visitors, it has real and growing adoption.
 And the killer feature: a hosted remote server at mcp.sentry.dev with OAuth 2.0 authentication, so there’s nothing to install and no long-lived API tokens on disk.
+As of v0.31.0, the stdio transport also supports browser-based Device Code Flow authentication — no manual token generation required.

 This is the first observability tool we’ve reviewed, and it sets a high bar for what “first-party MCP server” should look like.
-But at v0.29.0, the rough edges are real.
+At v0.32.0, the team is shipping fast — two releases in a month, with new replay and profiling capabilities expanding the debugging surface.

 What It Does